opentelekomcloud-docs/enterprise-router/umn/source/flow_logs/disabling_a_flow_log.rst

 Scenarios
 ---------

-This section describes how to disable a flow log.
-After a flow log is disabled, the enterprise router will not send log information to LTS.
+If flow logging is disabled, no flow logs will be collected in the next log collection period.
+Collected flow logs can still be viewed.

 Procedure
 ---------